 - Read 15 min daily

 - Learn a new skill

 - Start keeping a journal with daily thoughts and ideas

 - Listen to podcasts instead of music while driving

-Even if you don’t believe in a higher power, this concept shouldn’t be overlooked.
-It really means something different for each one of us, after all.
-It can be religion, meditation or simple acts of kindness towards the people around us.
+This concept shouldn’t be overlooked even if you don’t believe in a higher power.
+It means something different for each one of us, after all.
+It can be religion, meditation, or simple acts of kindness toward the people around us.

 Spirituality is about connecting with something bigger than us, and you can choose to do it in any way you like.
 Here are some of my spirituality goals as an example: